 The Summary Section

-The Summary Table shows the number of active listings in the area, along with median pricing, LOS and lead time we've seen over the past 30 days for the full set of listings and each bedroom category.
+Summary Table shows the number of active listings in the area, along with median pricing, LOS, and booking window we've seen over the past year for the full set of listings and each bedroom category.

 If we look at monthly trends for the whole market listings averaged $4,385 in revenue for March 2021, and had an average occupancy of 69% for that month.
 You can click to see those figures broken down by bedroom category if you'd like to see a more detailed view for each month.